 The members were informed of the new performance management pilot project for the investigators at the May meeting and this item was then discussed at every other meetings.
 The evaluation of the Complaint Resolution Process was discussed on numerous occasions during 2014–2015.

 4.4 Internal audit function

-The Committee will continue monitoring the work of the internal audit function as part of its responsibilities.
+The Committee is monitoring the work of the internal audit function as part of its responsibilities.

-4.5 Support to Audits Conducted by OAG or Other Organizations
+4.5 Supports to Audits Conducted by OAG or Other Organizations